artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 - Although "Beta", this has been in production use since November 2016.
 The usual disclaimers apply :-)

-- **This takes ongoing regular payments with no end date.** If you need to specify an end date, wait until <https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/34> is implemented/fixed, or help resource it by a PR or contacting me with a budget.

 - Daily recurring is not supported by GoCardless so you should not enable this option when configuring your forms.
 If you do users will get an error message: "Error Sorry, we are unable to set up your Direct Debit.
 Please call us."

 - Taking one offs is [not supported/implemented yet](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/12).